Intel dossier

 What Makes Boston Useful

-• Boston is one of the strongest gateway knowledge-economy markets in the country because finance, higher education, and life sciences all reinforce the same renter and occupier base.
+• Boston is a major gateway knowledge-economy market because finance, higher education, and life sciences all reinforce the same renter and occupier base.

 • The market's quality dispersion is unusually readable.
 Back Bay and the Financial District are clearly different from commodity suburban office, and Cambridge is clearly different from weaker lab corridors.